Windows 11 version history: Version 23H2 (2023 Update)

+This is the last version of Windows 11 where the DNS Cache Service DNScache is used as an optional service.
+This behavior was changed on version 24H2 onwards, where the DNS Cache Service is now mandatory to access the Internet thus if disabled, the system will not be able to access the internet anymore.

-The update will reach end of service on November 11, 2025 for Home, Pro, Pro Education, Pro for Workstations and SE editions.
+The update has reached end of service on November 11, 2025 for Home, Pro, Pro Education, Pro for Workstations and SE editions.
 The Enterprise, Enterprise multi-session, IoT Enterprise and Education editions will reach end of service on November 10, 2026.